DLakomy/psq2json/README.md

 The point was to play with [Scala.js](https://www.scala-js.org) and [Testcontainers](https://github.com/testcontainers) a bit (not the first time, but the first time on my own).

-You can see it here: TODO
+You can see it here: https://dlakomy.github.io/psq2json/

 ### What works:
 - generation of a json serialiser (as a PL/SQL function) from PL/SQL object definition